 At its core the current and seemingly perpetual impasse, summarized in the question what is to be done, replicates the core of activism on a series of levels.
 The question itself, when spoken, implies an "us" that will answer this question, and a body of discursive engagement that exists on some consistent plane, replicating the mythology of consensus.
 More importantly the idea that there is even an answer to this question, one that can take hold on a wide scale, assumes a consistent terrain of engagement across time and space.
-It is here that all symbolic engagements are fundamentally structured, on the level of thinking that we are fighting a common struggle together, assuming that we are fighting this in the same way, or that there is an essential commonality to the dynamics in which we fight. ness, discussions of terrain variance and police force movements, but rather it is that within their conceptual plane of engagement none of these things matter.
+It is here that all symbolic engagements are fundamentally structured, on the of material fighting or narratives of effectiveness, discussions of terrain variance and police force movements, but rather it is that within their conceptual plane of engagement none of these things matter.
 It is not even that activists are unable to discuss these things, it is that within the conceptual limitations of activism they are nonsense.